What to submit

 - Epidemiology studies are encouraged to follow the recommendation in the GATHER statement.

 In accordance with Nature Research policy, a Data Availability Statement (DAS) must be included with all original research manuscripts.
-Nature Medicine is committed to transparency in data availability, and we request that authors provide a clear statement summarizing what data is available, when and to whom, and how to access it, and clearly stating any restrictions to data access.
+Nature Communications is committed to transparency in data availability, and we request that authors provide a clear statement summarizing what data is available, under what circumstances it can be accessed and clearly stating any restrictions to access and use.

-Following ICMJE recommendations, clinical trials that began enrolling participants 1 January 2019 and later must include a data sharing plan in the trial's registration.
+Following ICMJE recommendations, clinical trials that began enrolling participants on or after 1 January 2019 must include a data sharing plan in the trial's registration information.
 If the data sharing plan changes after registration, this should be reflected in the statement submitted and published with the manuscript, and updated in the registry record.

 In the interests of transparency and to help readers form their own judgments of potential bias, Nature Research journals require authors to declare any competing financial and/or non-financial interests in relation to the work described.
 The corresponding author is responsible for submitting a competing interests statement on behalf of all authors of the paper.

-The role of the sponsor in any stage of the study, including manuscript preparation, must be acknowledged.
+The role of the sponsor in any stage of the study, including in study design, data analysis or manuscript preparation, must be acknowledged.